 Antilock brakes are standard, and Safety Canopy rollover protection is optional.
 XLS, XLT, XLT Sport and Limited trim levels are available.
-Two new colors are offered on 2006 Escapes, and the 2.3-liter engine is now an option on XLT models.
+Three new colors are offered on 2007 Escapes.

 (Skip to details on the: Escape Hybrid)